jessemonroy650/3rdParty-RSS-Examples/README.md

 ###Known Bugs###

 - LG Leon running Android 5.1.0 does not handle the backbutton correctly.
 Phonegap should trap the event and prevent it, but it does not - until the second time the app is started, in sequence.
+- Sometimes the app refuses to exit when first started.